About

 Griffith University will also consider you for admission if you have:

-- Special Tertiary Admissions Test (STAT) and employment experience; applicants must be 18 or older to use STAT.
+• Skills for Tertiary Admission Test (STAT) and employment experience; applicants must be 18 or older to use STAT.
 Some program exemptions apply; refer to STAT and employment experience.

-- successful completion of the Certificate IV in Adult Tertiary Preparation from Queensland TAFE.
+• successful completion of the Certificate IV in Adult Tertiary Preparation from TAFE Queensland.
 Students may undertake specific modules to meet subject prerequisite requirements.
 A minimum rank is available for two or more successfully completed modules.

 Bridging and enabling course entry